Event Strategy: The Guide for 2023 and Beyond

 - A reminder about the event app

-If you’ve invested in an event app, you’re going to want your attendees to get the most out of it.
-You should start encouraging your attendees to download the app as soon as they register.
+If you’ve set up an event app, you’ll want attendees to get the most out of that investment.
+Start encouraging your attendees to download the app as soon as they register.
 Once they get to the event, drive home the importance of using the event app through signage and other reminders.

-For example, Bizzabo offers a Private Label Mobile App solution for events.
-Below you can see the home page of an event app for attendees.
-This allows attendees to easily interact with event content like your agenda, speaker bios, and community networking options.
+For example, Bizzabo offers a private-label mobile app solution for events, allowing attendees to easily interact with event content — like your agenda, speaker bios, and community networking options.

-Depending on the event that you’re holding, there may be some chatter about your event on social media.
-Whether someone is sharing praise for a speaker, critiquing a particular session or is asking a question about the event, you’re going to want to engage with them on social media.
+Whether someone is sharing praise for a speaker, critiquing a particular session, or is simply asking a question about the event, you’re going to want to engage with them on social media.
 User-generated content is free advertising for your event, which can deliver a powerful FOMO push to those who opted not to attend.
 It may encourage them to register for the next event, though!

 Congrats on creating a successful event!
 But your work isn’t done quite yet.
 Now, it’s time to make sure all of your loose ends are tied up.
 Here’s what you need to do.

 Send out a thank you email to your attendees and stakeholders.
 Your event wouldn’t have been possible without people attending and stakeholders supporting it.
 Make sure they know that.
-Using email segmentation, launch an email blast for your attendees.
-Depending on the sophistication of your event software integrations, you may be able to fine-tune email segmentation based on ticket type, sessions attended and more.
+Using email segmentation, launch an email blast to all your attendees.
+Depending on the sophistication of your event software integrations, you may be able to fine-tune email segmentation based on ticket type, sessions attended, and more.

 You established your event for clear goals.
-Now it’s time to look over your event data to see how successful your event was.
-Whether your event KPI for the event was registrations, pipeline generated, revenue generated or simply attendee satisfaction, it’s time to dive into your event planning analytics.
+Now, it’s time to look over your event data to see how successful your event was.
+Whether your event KPI for the event was registrations, pipeline generated, revenue generated, or simply attendee satisfaction, it’s time to dive into your event analytics.

 If you’re using event software, you should be able to clearly visualize all of this information from the event dashboard.

-If you’re using an event app, you’ll want to see how people used your app to determine whether or not it’s worth the investment.
-There are a few metrics you’ll want to track including:
+If you’re using an event app, you’ll want to see how people used it to determine whether or not it was worth the investment by asking the following questions:

 - How many people downloaded your app?